-Thanks to efforts of the IDNR and its partners, river otter are now found throughout most of Indiana.
-It’s a true conservation success story that dates back almost twenty years.
-In 1995, the IDNR began a reintroduction program aimed at bringing river otter back to the Hoosier state.
-The goal of the reintroduction was to reestablish a healthy otter population in several watersheds of northern and southern Indiana.
-Following five years of reintroductions, the otter population began to expand due to natural reproduction.
-The reintroduction efforts were so successful that otter were removed from the state endangered species list in 2005.
-Since that time, otter have been documented in over 87 percent;of Indiana counties, far surpassing reintroduction goals, and the population continues to expand.
+River otters (Lontra canadensis) are now found throughout most of Indiana, thanks to efforts of the DNR and its partners.
+In 1995, the DNR began a reintroduction program aimed at re-establishing a healthy otter population in several watersheds of northern and southern Indiana.
+After five years of reintroductions, the otter population began to expand through natural reproduction.
+The otter was removed from the state-endangered species list in 2005.
+Since that time, otters have been documented in more than 90 percent of Indiana counties, far surpassing reintroduction goals.
+The population continues to expand.

 Are you a paddler interested in helping conserve and manage wildlife for future generations?
 Consider volunteering for the Paddlecraft Wildlife Index.

 - Otters have a long body, short legs and muscular neck.

 - Fur color varies from light brown to almost black.

 - Otters have long, thick whiskers and webbed feet.

 - Weights range from 11 to 20 pounds.